-Vendor financing as the name suggests means financing the customer or lending money to a customer.
+As the name suggests, vendor financing means financing the customer or lending money to a customer.
 Under this vendor lends money to a customer to buy the product or services from the said vendor.
-We can say it is a type of credit sale, where the customer pays from the loan given by the vendor.
+We can say it is a type of credit sale where the customer pays from the loan given by the vendor.

 In some cases, the financing may be without interest, while in some cases, the vendor may even ask you to provide collateral before financing you.
-The terms and conditions that a vendor lays depend primarily on the terms you have with the vendor.
+The terms and conditions that a vendor lays depend primarily on your terms with the vendor.

 Vendor financing stems from its use in private equity.
 It gained popularity after the Great Recession when there was less cash in the market.
-To address such an issue, several private equity firms started financing the buyers of their assets.
+Several private equity firms started financing the buyers of their assets to address such an issue.

-In case, there are no buyers, financial pressure from investors would rise, eventually leading to investors pulling their money out.
+If there are no buyers, financial pressure from investors will rise, eventually leading to investors pulling their money out.
 Thus, vendor financing was a smart move from private equity firms to save their business and reputation.

 Benefits of Vendor Financing

-- It helps the vendor to boost sales as customers are encouraged to buy more.
+- It helps the vendor boost sales as customers are encouraged to buy more.

 - Along with sales, vendors may also earn interest.